Graduate Programs in Engineering Management and Project Management

 • Includes all 4 courses from the Project Management Graduate Certificate

-• Plus 2 additional courses to be determined based on student goals and advisor guidance
+• Plus 2 additional courses, subject to change, based on student interest and availability*

 • Project Management (Eng Mgt 5320)

-• Learn proven project methodologies and leadership techniques that drive project success.
+• Learn proven project management methodologies and leadership techniques that drive project success.

-• Instructor: Dr. Louis Pape, 25 years at Boeing, 15 years at McDonnell Douglas, U.S. Air Force Colonel
+• Instructor: Dr. Louis Pape, Assistant Professor of Practice of Engineering Management and Systems Engineering with 25 years at Boeing, 15 years at McDonnell Douglas, and a U.S. Air Force Colonel

 • Operations Management Science (Eng Mgt 5412)